Büdingen: History

 In 1578 Emperor Rudolf II rewarded the Grafen/Counts of Büdingen with the "Jubilate"-market (from the Latin word jubilate: "to praise"); an occasion for feasting.
 In 1806 the County of Ysenburg-Büdingen was annexed to the Principality of Isenburg-Birstein.
 After the Congress of Vienna, the Principality of Isenburg was divided in 1816 between the Grand Duchy of Hessen-Darmstadt and the Electorate of Hessen; Büdingen went to Hesse-Darmstadt.
 In 1840, Graf Ernst Casimir III was promoted by a decree of the Grand Duke to the status of hereditary prince.

 In 1601 Graf Wolfgang Ernst founded the Latin School, known today as the Wolfgang-Ernst-Gymnasium.
 In 1712 Graf Ernst Casimir I issued an edict of tolerance permitting religious dissenters to settle in Büdingen.
 As a result, by 1724 there was a suburb at the Lower Gate (Jerusalem Gate) where Huguenots, Waldensians, sectarians, and other separationists lived.

 In 1822, administration and justice were split in the Grand-Duchy of Hesse-Darmstadt.
 Büdingen became seat of the Büdingen counties lawcourt, which was followed in 1852 by the installation of the district of Büdingen.
 In 1839, the laborers' school (later called the trade school) was founded.
 The Mathildenhospital was built between 1867 and 1868.
 In 1879, a credit union (today the Volksbank), was founded.
-In 1936 Büdingen became a garrison town; U.S. troops were stationed there since 1945.
+In 1936 Büdingen became a garrison town; U.S. troops were stationed there beginning in 1945.
 The last American troops (1st Squadron, 1st Cavalry Regiment) departed Büdingen on 15 August 2007, ending 71 years of town history as a military garrison.

 Mail service between Büdingen and Frankfurt am Main began in 1739: one mail coach and two mounted messengers a week.
 The Gießen–Gelnhausen railway, including Büdingen station was opened between Büdingen and Gelnhausen on 30 November 1870.
 In 1879 the new Gymnasium was built, including a gym and the principal's residence.
 Between 1888 and 1895 built a water main and began partial installation of a sewage system.
 The municipal gas works was established in 1910, and Büdingen received electric light in 1913.